leannbeard/leannbeard.github.io/README.md

 function canViewStageDesign(){ return isDirector() || !!currentUser(); }
 function canEditStageDesign(){ return isDirectorOrStageMgmt() || canViewDept('set_design'); }

-// A student's practice sandbox is a completely separate board from the real production set —
+// Practice sandboxes are separate boards from the real production set — same 3D engine and
-// same 3D engine and piece palette, but its own Firestore doc, so students can freely practice
+// piece palette, but their own Firestore doc, so groups can practice without colliding with
+// the real show's plan OR with each other.
+Sandboxes are freely creatable and named (e.g. one
+// per group), NOT tied to a single login identity — anyone who selects the same sandbox is
-// without colliding with each other or with the real show's plan. sdBoardMode picks which one
+// collaborating on it live, same as the real Production Set. sdBoardMode picks which board is
-// is currently loaded into the scene; switching boards swaps the data source, not the renderer. let sdBoardMode = 'production'; // 'production' | 'sandbox' let sdBoardOwnerId = null;      // crewId whose sandbox is loaded, when sdBoardMode==='sandbox' function stageDesignCollectionName(){ return sdBoardMode==='sandbox' ? 'stagedesign_sandboxes' : 'stagedesigns'; }
+// currently loaded into the (already-running) scene; switching swaps the data source only. let sdBoardMode = 'production'; // 'production' | 'sandbox' let sdSandboxId = null;         // which sandbox doc is loaded, when sdBoardMode==='sandbox' function stageDesignCollectionName(){ return sdBoardMode==='sandbox' ? 'stagedesign_sandboxes' : 'stagedesigns'; }
 function canEditActiveBoard(){
   if(sdBoardMode==='production') return canEditStageDesign();
-  const u = currentUser();
-  return isDirectorOrStageMgmt() || (u && u.id===sdBoardOwnerId);
+  return isDirectorOrStageMgmt() || !!currentUser(); // any signed-in team member can edit a sandbox — that's the whole point, group collaboration
 }

 let stageDesignUnsubscribe = null;
 let stageDesignCache = { pieces:[] };
 let stageDesignDraggingId = null;
 let stageDesignPendingRerender = false;
-function stageDesignDocId(){ return sdBoardMode==='sandbox' ? currentProductionId+'_'+sdBoardOwnerId : currentProductionId; }
+function stageDesignDocId(){ return sdBoardMode==='sandbox' ? currentProductionId+'_sbx_'+sdSandboxId : currentProductionId; }
 function normalizeStageDesignCache(){ if(!stageDesignCache.pieces) stageDesignCache.pieces = []; }
 function stopStageDesignListener(){ if(stageDesignUnsubscribe){ stageDesignUnsubscribe(); stageDesignUnsubscribe = null; } }
 async function startStageDesignListener(){